Testeh69/Sephard/readme.md

 ## 🧱 Planned Features

-    Authentication: Implements API key-based authentication to secure access to the Ollama server.
+    Aegis - Authentication: Implements API key-based authentication to secure access to the Ollama server.

-    Logging: Provides detailed logging of requests and responses for monitoring and debugging purposes.
+    Monocle - Logging: Provides detailed logging of requests and responses for monitoring and debugging purposes.

     Prompt Handling: Efficiently processes and forwards prompts to the Ollama server, ensuring seamless communication.
     GitHub